Why is local heresy Important for Christians?

 What is local heresy?

-Local heresy refers to a false teaching or practice that distorts biblical truth within a specific community, distinct from broader, systemic deviations.
+Local heresy refers to a specific false teaching that distorts orthodox Christian doctrine within a particular community, as seen in the example of the Galatian church.

 Local Heresy in Galatians 1:6-9